codychaplin/MoMoney/README.md

 * See your balance over time
 * Group transactions by category and see monthly trends
 * Get real-time stock prices
-* Import data via CSV
+* Import/Export data via CSV
 * Ability to hide sensitive values

 ## How to Use